bongiozzo/musica_mustdie/output/band_untildeathovertakesme.md

 # Until Death Overtakes Me

-Дискография
+## Дискография

-"Symphony I - Deep Dark Red" 2001, Doom
+### "Symphony I - Deep Dark Red" 2001, Doom

+1. Winter Within (4.02)
+2. Never Again (11.27)
+3. They Never Hope (14.23)
+4. In The Mist (20.31)
+5. Careless, Painless, Far away (11.58)
+6. Towards The Emptiness (4.03)

+Recorded and mixed at Templa Libitina, all music and lyrics by S. (august 2000 - march 2001).

-"Symphony II - Absence Of Life" 2001, Doom
+### "Symphony II - Absence Of Life" 2001, Doom

+1. This Dark Day (17.04)
+2. In The Mist (16.10)
+3. Absence Of Life (14.50)
+4. And Death Took Her Smile Away (18.35)

+Recorded and mixed at Templa Libitina during august and september, music and lyrics written by S, during oktober 2000 and oktober 2001

-"Prelude to Monolith" 2003, Doom
+### "Prelude to Monolith" 2003, Doom

+1. Prelude To Monolith
+2. Missing
+3. Absence Of Life
+4. Slip Away
+5. March Funebre

+Stijn - Guitar, Bass, Keyboard, Timpani, Electric Violin and Vocals.

+Recorded and mixed at Templa Libitina during April and December 2002 all music and lyrics written by Stijn Van Cauter, between june 2001 and november 2002, except 'March Funebre' : written by Frederic Chopin.
+Mastered at CCR studio, Zulte, Belgium.

 ## Отношения с другими группами